youssef-attai/eram-flutter-assessment/README.md

 ## Timeline

-You have one week to complete the challenge.
+You have two days to complete the challenge.
 However, if you're able to finalize it earlier, that's perfectly acceptable.

 ## Queries?

-Should you have any inquiries or require clarification, please don't hesitate to contact us at challenges@media-prod.com.
+Should you have any inquiries or require clarification, please don't hesitate to contact us at youssefgalalnazem@gmail.com.

----

-Hope this version aligns better with your requirements, Youssef.
-Feel free to use it as-is!